Pantone Vs CMYK Colors: What are the Key Differences?

 PMS (Pantone Matching System) is widely used in the printing industry.
 Pantone colors come in different finishes.
 Coated and uncoated Pantone are the most popular finishing options.

-Here, the appearance of PMS depends upon the usage of the printed paper.
-This is where the role of the terms coated and uncoated come in.
+Here, the appearance of PMS depends on the usage of the printed paper.
+This is where the role of the terms coated and uncoated comes in.

 Coated Pantone